B2B content marketing challenges hurting SEO and revenue (and how to fix them)

 • Maintaining focus over two years despite slow progress

-Result: Top rankings and consistent traffic growth, illustrating the payoff of a long-term commitment to quality.
+Result: Top rankings and consistent traffic growth, demonstrating the payoff of a long-term commitment to quality.

 1. Start with bottom-of-funnel keywords

-Use Google Ads or competitor PPC data to find proven converters.
-Build SEO content around those.
+Use Google Ads or competitor PPC data to identify proven converters, and build SEO content around them.

 2. Leverage firsthand experience

-Interview your internal experts.
-Turn their insights into “earned secret” content that’s both original and authoritative.
+Interview internal experts and turn their insights into “earned secret” content that is both original and authoritative.

 3. Implement multi-touch attribution

 Set up first-touch tracking in GA4 or an attribution platform.
-Multi-touch models are 2.5x more likely to improve ROI (Bizible).
+Multi-touch models are 2.5 times more likely to improve ROI (Bizible).

 4. Create competitor comparison content

 Be specific, transparent, and genuinely helpful.
-Help buyers feel confident in their choice.
+Guide buyers so they can make confident decisions.

 5. Use video to protect your edge

-Video builds trust and is much harder to plagiarize.
-According to Wyzowl, 87% of B2B marketers say video boosts traffic and engagement.
+Video builds trust and is harder to plagiarize.
+According to Wyzowl, 82% of B2B marketers say video marketing has boosted web traffic, while 88% reported increased lead generation, and 84% reporting more sales.

 Most B2B marketers are playing the wrong game.
-If your content doesn’t move the pipeline, it doesn’t matter.
+If your content isn’t moving the pipeline, it doesn’t matter.

-Buyers don’t care about your traffic numbers.
-They care about solving their problem, fast.
-That’s why bottom-of-funnel SEO wins.
-It speaks to people who are ready to buy today.
+Buyers don’t care about traffic numbers—they care about solving their problems quickly.
+That’s why bottom-of-funnel SEO wins: it speaks to people who are ready to buy today.

 Related Posts